suhas1602/recipe-management-system/README.md

 ## CI/CD

  1. CircleCI build is handled by config.yml in .config directory
  2. CodeDeploy steps are defined in appspec.yml

+## Infrastructure as Code

+ 1. All infrastructure as code scripts can be found in infrastructure/aws folder.